Fast Neural Network Inference on FPGAs for Triggering on Long-Lived Particles at Colliders: Neural network models

-Data is labelled as background if the LLP decay is within $0<L_r<1$~m and is labelled as signal if $3<L_r<5$~m, and these definitions are consistently provided to both the CNN and AE models for the evaluation of the performances.
+Data is labelled as background if the LLP decay is within $0$\,m~$<L_r<1$\,m and is labelled as signal if $3$\,m~$<L_r<5$\,m, and these definitions are consistently provided to both the CNN and AE models for the evaluation of the performances.
 Only background data is provided to the AE training, without any explicit label, while all the dataset, regardless of the truth $L_r$ value, is provided when training the CNN model.
 The CNN model includes data with decays to charged particles with multiplicity between two and ten, for both background and signal.
 Contrarily only decays with multiplicity between two and four for the background are considered when training the AE model.
 The reason is that the CNN model was found to provide excellent discrimination performance regardless of the composition of the background in terms of track multiplicity and opening angles of the decay products.
 Contrarily, the AE model was found to be more sensitive to the composition of the background and for this reason only the background with a low number of tracks was kept in the training.
-Further optimisation of the AE architecture and training procedure is possible and is left for future studies.
+Further optimisation of the AE architecture and training procedure, and also proper simulations of background events originating from SM particles decaying promptly in the detector, are possible and are left for future studies.

 For studying the inference time two different FPGA boards are considered, the Xilinx Alveo U50 and U250.
 The AE model was not run on the U250 board due to missing support of the Xilinx Vitis-AI tool to the Reshape layer, which is included in the architecture of the AE.
 It is also important to note that the servers hosting the two accelerator cards are equipped differently, hence a direct comparison between the performance of the U50 and U250 cards for the CNN model is not straightforward given the different CPU load on each.